Château de Lunéville: History

+In the 18th century the dukes of Lorraine had the flow of the Vezouze river channeled into a series of garden follies.
+An arm of the river flows to the north of the palace along a garden.

 Lunéville was listed as a Monument historique in 1901 and by successive ordinances; its princely apartments are looked after by the Ministry of Defence while the structure is the responsibility of the Conseil départemental de Meurthe-et-Moselle.

 On the night of 2 to 3 January 2003, a fire broke out that ravaged the château to the extent that the plaster vault of the chapelle royale collapsed.
 Passing through the attics, the fire destroyed the roof over much of the structure.
 The restoration of the building and its decors is under way.

+Interior

+Since only the southern half of the palace was completed, most of the important state rooms and royal apartments were located on this side towards the garden.
+The Ground floor plan in 1720 and later during the rule of Stanislaus I in 1753 was largely similar with some differences with the garden front rooms, which received different functions or where the wall were moved.
+The plan in 1753 was: